BSN-Asumiko/LibraryProject/README.md

 ## Setup Instructions

-Access the online repository page
+1. Access the online repository page

-Copy the repository URL that appears when accessing the Code button
+2. Copy the repository URL that appears when accessing the Code button

-Enter VS Code
+3. Enter VS Code

 In the VS Code Terminal (Ctrl + ño Terminal > New Terminal) we write the following:

 $ git clone (copied link)

 cd ../path/to/the/file
-Create a PostgreSQL database.
+4. Create a PostgreSQL database.

-Update the src/main/resources/application.properties file with your database credentials.
+5. Update the src/main/resources/application.properties file with your database credentials.
-Configuring the JAVA_HOME environment variable is an essential step for Java development and ensuring that your system and various tools (like Maven) can locate your Java installation.
+6.

-Paste the dependencies on 'pom.xml' file.
+7. Configuring the JAVA_HOME environment variable is an essential step for Java development and ensuring that your system and various tools (like Maven) can locate your Java installation.

 Below are the steps to configure JAVA_HOME for different operating systems:

-Windows
+* Windows
 Determine the Java installation path:

 Locate the directory where Java is installed.
 Typically, it is something like C:\Program Files\Java\jdk-11.x.x.